stakater/mto-docs/content/overview/key-features.md

 ## Hibernation

 Non-production environments are idle most of the week, and idle environments still cost money.
-MTO can put Deployments and StatefulSets to sleep on a schedule — nights, weekends — and wake them again, either automatically or on demand when someone needs the environment back.
+MTO puts Deployments and StatefulSets to sleep and restores their previous replica counts on wake, in two modes:

+* **Scheduled** — a sleep and wake cron pair, typically nights and weekends.
+* **Instant** — put an environment to sleep now, and leave it asleep until someone wakes it.

+Hibernation is driven by a `ClusterResourceSupervisor` resource, provided by the Hibernation Operator.
+It targets namespaces by label selector, and because MTO stamps `stakater.com/tenant: <tenant-name>` on every namespace it manages, one selector covers a whole tenant.
+A supervisor can also name the tenant's ArgoCD AppProjects, so the tenant's Applications sleep alongside its workloads instead of syncing them back up.

-Hibernation is defined per tenant, so it follows the same boundary as everything else, and its effect shows up directly in showback.
+The saving shows up directly in showback.

 More details on [Hibernating a Tenant](../guides/hibernate-tenant.md) and the [Hibernation console](../console/hibernation.md).